Demand is surging. High volume may cause brief delays, but trades are executing and deliveries are on the way. Thank you for your patience.

 Most investors don’t lose money because they picked the wrong stock or timed the market poorly.
 They lose money because they never learned how to choose investments in the first place.

-This year was defined by volatility, political tension, and relentless financial noise — the last thing you need is another hot tip or complex strategy.
+Last year was already defined by volatility, political tension, and relentless financial noise — the last thing you need is another hot tip or complex strategy.
 What you need is a framework: a way to cut through the hype and evaluate any asset based on fundamentals, not emotions.

 That’s exactly what Alan Hibbard, GoldSilver’s senior analyst, teaches investors to do.
 His approach isn’t about predicting the future.
 It’s about asking the right questions before you invest — so you can make decisions with clarity and confidence.